 I had never noticed the cultural presence of so many Disney-adapted British characters in Mickey’s Christmas Carol.
 This is exactly why I love listening to the Book of the Mouse podcast.
 Hosts Courtney and Emily routinely dive a little deeper into Disney-related or Disney-inspired books, and come up with some excellent nuggets, as well as great recommendations for readers with an appetite for Disney-inspired content.
 Their recent podcast episode discusses Charles Dickens’ A Christmas Carol, and explores three Disney adaptations on the classing Christmas tale.
 This episode is well worth a listen, and you can find it wherever you get your podcasts.

 Merry Christmas and Happy Holiday friends.
-If you enjoyed this article, please feel free to share it with friends using one of the buttons below, or by copying/pasting the URL for this post.
+If you enjoyed this article, please feel free to share it with a friend.
 And please, consider joining our mailing list, if you haven’t already.
 I only send one email a week, so I won’t clog your inbox!